 69- Ice Cream Sundaes were invented to increase sales of ice cream on Sunday

-Although historians argue over the originator of the Ice Cream Sundae, one version states that back in 1890, a law was passed that prohibited the sale of soda water on Sunday.
+Although historians argue over the originator of the Ice Cream Sundae, one version states that back in 1890, a law was passed that prohibited the sale of soda water on Sundays.
 This affected the soda shops so they created the Sundae Ice Cream dessert to help increase sales on Sunday.

 68- Distilleries Made Ice Cream During Prohibition